Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: A brief overview of Machian Gravity

 For this particular range of $r$, the velocity of the test particle behaves as $v^2 \sim GM(1+K)\lambda$.
 However, according to the Tully–Fisher relation, the mass of a spiral galaxy is linked to its asymptotic velocity as $M \sim v^\gamma$, where $\gamma \in (3.5,4)$.
 If we assume that $M\sim v^4$, then we can take

 Here $M_c$ is some constant mass.
 Putting everything together, the expression for the final velocity becomes

 This equation follows Newtonian velocity for a particle in orbit for $\lambda r \ll 1$.
 For $\lambda r \in (0.4, 2.5)$, velocity becomes constant and follows the Tully Fisher relation i.e., $v^4\sim M$.
 Finally for $\lambda r\gg 2.5$, it behaves as $v^2\sim\frac{\sqrt{M}}{r}$.
 At this point, we should also like to point out that $K$ is a background-dependent quantity.
-For spiral galaxy $K$ follows relation Eq.~\ref{eq:KSpiralGalaxy} does not imply that $K$ should follow similar expressions for any kind of mass distribution.
-For other kinds of mass distribution, the form of $K$ may vary.
+For spiral galaxy $K$ follows the empirical relation Eq.~\ref{eq:KSpiralGalaxy} does not imply that $K$ should follow similar expressions for any kind of mass distribution.
+For other kinds of mass distribution, the form of $K$ may vary as we don't have any theoretical expression for $K$.